jsaltmd/MechaCar_Statistical_Analysis/README.md

 1. Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

+*For all manufacturing lots, the p-value of the suspension coil for PSI is 0.06 which is above the significance level of 0.05%.
+Therefore, the importance of finding is normal.
+When t-test is performed for each lot, the p-values for lot 1 (1) and lot 2 (0.61) are both above the significance level and therefore, the results are not statistically different from the mean population of 1,500 pounds per square inch.
+The p-value for lot 3 is 0.04 and therefore, it is statistically different from the mean population of 1,500 pounds per square inch.*

 **Deliverable 4:** Study Design: MechaCar vs Competition: